pluralcafe/glitchcafe/README.md

 ---

-## Changes from Upstream
+## Notable changes from upstream

-* 2126fd0cd tweak to ordered list display
+See output of `git log glitch..main --oneline | grep -v '[mM]erge' | less` for a (more) complete history.

+* &lt;ol&gt; margin issue fixed so numbered lists aren't cut off a few pixels shy of 1 number
-* 3de0fecfa support summary/details HTML
+* HTML summary/details tags are allowed in toots
-* cb7608c37 allow gemini protocol links
+* gemini protocol links are supported (not yet supported: automatically marking gemini:// text as links)
+* authentication required for account api endpoints to block some naive scrapers